HMS New Zealand's 1913 circumnavigation: Background

 In March 1909 the government of New Zealand offered to fund the construction of a battleship for the Royal Navy.
 This offer was subsequently changed at the suggestion of the Admiralty to a battlecruiser, whose keel was laid down in June 1910.
 By October 1912 was beginning her sea trials prior to acceptance in the Royal Navy.
 The ship was commissioned into the Royal Navy on 19 November 1912.

 After the first proposals were made in 1912 for the ship to visit its donor country there was considerable discussion over its duration before a basic nine-month-long itinerary was finalized in the last months of 1912.

 The cruise would take in South Africa as passage via the Suez Canal was ruled out of consideration due to a general instruction from the hydrography department of the Admiralty that ships navigating the canal had to draw not more than 28 ft.
 It was not until May 1913 as a result of loading and trim experiments with that the necessary calculations were completed for members of the to be issued with a canal certification.

-To facilitate the flag-waving cruise New Zealand was temporarily detached from the 1st Battlecruiser Squadron on 20 January 1913 for the duration of the voyage with Halsey having independent command.
+To facilitate the flag-waving cruise New Zealand was temporarily detached from the 1st Battlecruiser Squadron on 20 January 1913 for the duration of the voyage with Captain Lionel Halsey having independent command.
 The initial date of departure progressively moved backward into 1913 with the ship finally departing the Royal Navy dockyard at Devonport on 28 January for Portsmouth, which it reached two days later.

 Prior to her departure the battlecruiser was visited by King George V (accompanied by Winston Churchill, Sir John Jellicoe, Sir Thomas Mackenzie, Sir Joseph Ward, James Allen (New Zealand's Minister of Finance and Defence) and a number of other high–ranking officials on 5 February 1913.